 Can You Take the SAT an Unlimited Number of Times?

 How many times can you take the SAT?
 Technically, you can take the SAT as many times as you want!
 There are no restrictions for registering for and taking the test.
 There are 7 test dates throughout the year, so the only limit that stands in your way is time.

 Many schools allow you to use Score Choice, or to pick and choose which scores from which test dates you want to send as part of your college application.

 Not all schools support the use of Score Choice, however, and they take it on good faith that you'll send all your scores.
 Some notable schools with a "send all scores" policy include Yale, Stanford, Cornell, Carnegie Mellon, and the University of California.

 So if you can use Score Choice to send only some scores and keep the rest private, and you have the time and money to keep retesting, then technically you could take the SAT as many times as you want.
 But if your schools don't use Score Choice and you are expected to send all your test scores along with your application, how many times retaking the SAT is too many?

-If you're applying to schools that require all scores, like the ones mentioned above, I would recommend not taking the SAT more than 6 times.
-If you take it this many or more times, you might be sending the signal that you're not taking the test seriously enough to prep each time or that you have a lot of trouble improving your scores.
-The SAT is meant to test all students on a level playing field and determine their readiness for college, so it wouldn't look all that strong to have to take the test more than 6 times to perform well.
+If you're applying to schools that require all scores, like the ones mentioned above, I would recommend not taking the SAT more than six times.
+If you take the SAT this many or more times, you might be sending the signal that you're not taking the test seriously enough to prep each time or that you have a lot of trouble improving your scores.
+The SAT is meant to test all students on a level playing field and determine their readiness for college, so it wouldn't look all that strong to have to take the test more than six times to perform well.